rancher-sandbox/rancher-desktop/CONTRIBUTING.md

 Also note that due to code transpilation, the file names and line numbers in the log files will not usually correspond to the lines in the source code.
-You might want to add some `console.log` statements around the problematic area to highlight a problematic area.
+You might want to add some `console.log` statements around some changed code that isn't working as expected.

 ## Semantic Versioning